 Remember, to put your credit cards away until you wipe off your debt.

-For all other stuff, do not buy anything the moment you want it, wait 1 month and see what happens.
-If you still want it then, may be it is worth your money.
+For all other stuff, do not buy anything the moment you want it, wait one month and see what happens.
+If you still want it then, maybe it is worth your money.

 If you do this, you can save a decent amount of money each week.

 I know it is nice and cool at the mall.
-You get to look at other people, and play with all the cool toys at Brookstone and Sharper Image.
-But spending your free time at the mall is a terrible way to get out of financial problem.
+You get to look at other people and play with all the cool toys at Brookstone and Sharper Image.
+But spending your free time at the mall is a terrible way to get out of a financial problem.
 Instead, spend your time on other activities.
-Some of my favorites are walking in the park, riding my bicycle, reading books, working on my blog, reading stuff on the Net, watching television and old DVDs, just to name a few.
+Some of my favorites are walking in the park, riding my bicycle, reading books, working on my blog, reading stuff on the Net, watching television and old DVDs — to name a few.

 A good example of this mantra is my dad.
 He spends most of his free time in his garden.
 We have string beans, hot peppers, bitter melons, and mints growing in our front yard.
 Instead of going to the local store, we can go to the yard and get them.
 How cool is that?

-Even if you are tempted to use every last dollar to pay off your debt (that is what you are doing right?), you should pull out $20 each week.
-Keep this under the mattress if you like.
+Even if you are tempted to use every last dollar to pay off your debt (that is what you have been doing right?), you should pull out $20 each week.
+Keep this under the mattress if you must.
 Wherever you keep it, do not use the money once you saved it.
-After 1 year, you will have your first $1,000 of emergency fund.
+After one year, you will have your first $1,000 of Emergency Fund.

-Instead of the mattress, you can do even better by putting this in a high yield savings account or a money market fund.
-Just make sure you can easily get to it in case of emergency.
+Instead of the mattress, you can do even better by putting your money in a high yield savings account or a money market fund.
+Just make sure you can quickly get to it in case of an emergency.

 As you put yourself out there, do not forget to approach your boss and ask for a raise.

-I hope that you find these baby steps helpful, simple, and straightforward.
+I hope that you find these steps helpful, simple, and straightforward.